 - The five sepals and petals represent the ten apostles during the Passion of Jesus Christ.

 - The flower’s inherent purple color is representative of lent.

 - The three-pointed leaves represent the Holy Trinity.

-Passion Flower Meaning and Symbolism in Christianity
+Passion Flower Symbolism in Christianity

 Passion Flowers are said to represent the crucifixion of Jesus Christ.
 There are five petals and five sepals on Passion Flowers.
 These represent the ten faithful apostles who stood by Jesus in the period leading up to the crucifixion.

 The Corona filaments that grow in a ring above the sepals and petals symbolize the crown of thorns.
 Three stigmas are said to represent the three nails that were used to hang Jesus on the cross.
 The five anthers represent the five wounds Jesus had when He was crucified.